Jimmy Kimmel continues war against GOP senator over health care bill

 Related: GOP Pols Tell Jimmy Kimmel: Call Us Before Your Next Health Care Rant

-Cassidy, in an appearance on "Fox & Friends" Thursday morning, shot back at Kimmel saying he "doesn't understand."
+Cassidy, in an appearance on "Fox & Friends" Thursday morning, shot back at Kimmel saying he "doesn't understand, not because he’s a talk show host — because we’ve never spoken."

 The health care bill was introduced by Cassidy and Sen. Lindsey Graham, R-S.C., as the latest do-or-die effort to repeal and replace Obamacare.
 A vote in the Senate is expected Wednesday and the measure's fate remains uncertain.